paperless-ngx/paperless-ngx/docs/administration.md

 Specify `-i` to have the document retagger work on documents tagged with inbox tags only.
 This is useful when you don't want to mess with your already processed documents.

+Specify `--id-range 1 100` to have the document retagger work only on a specific range of document id´s.
+This can be useful if you have a lot of documents and want to test the matching rules only on a subset of documents.

 When multiple document types or correspondents match a single document, the retagger won't assign these to the document.
 Specify `--use-first`